rbuerki/compare_data_from_the_command_line/README.md

 Quick & dirty:

-- Clone or copy this repo to your machine
+- Clone or fork this repo to your machine
 - Activate a virtual envirenment of your choice (make sure you have pip installed)
 - Open a terminal, navigate to the repo's top-level folder (where `setup.py` is located)
 - Run the following command: